CambridgeEngineering/PartIA-Computing-Lent-doc/help.rst

 issues.
 Issues/bugs are a feature of all software development and engineering.

-Bear in mind that there is a significant *design* component to this project, which means there is no one 'best' solution.
+There is a significant *design* component to this project.
+There is no one 'best' solution.

 Help